pustoj0/taxi-service/README.md

 <h2> Briefing </h2>

 In this project driver is user and there are no division between roles, so every user is administrator.
-After creating accaunt, he can manipulate cars/drivers/manufacturers in diffrent ways and have a way to see their properties.
+After creating account, he can manipulate cars/drivers/manufacturers in diffrent ways and have a way to see their properties.
 Project was created to test my current abilities so it has little commercial value.

 <h2> Technologies </h2>